Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description:   The resource group name of the resource group where the load balancer will be deployed.
+Description:   The name of the resource group where the load balancer will be deployed.

 Type: `string`